vdclab/vdclab-wiki/OrthoInspector.md

 These tools works with the annotation of Uniprot rather than sequences, so if any error is entered in Uniprot you may miss it.

 ## Ease of Use
-Very easy to use, should be on the first website to use when starting to work on a protein familly.
+Very easy to use, should be one of the first website to use when starting to work on a protein familly.

 ## Citation
 - Linard B, Thompson JD, Poch O, Lecompte O, [OrthoInspector: comprehensive orthology analysis and visual exploration.](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-11) BMC Bioinformatics.
 2011 Jan 10;12:11.